A junior employee joins your team: smart, credentialed, eager to contribute.

 When the work is verification, feedback gets abstract.
 "You missed that the AI hallucinated a source."
 "You didn't catch the logic error."
 "You approved something that doesn't match our brand."

 Managers need to teach verification as part of the work, not as a separate training exercise.
-That means setting clear expectations with junior expectations about what "good enough" looks like, modeling how to spot problems in AI output and creating space for people to ask "does this look right?" without fear of looking incompetent.
+That means setting clear expectations with junior employees about what "good enough" looks like, modeling how to spot problems in AI output and creating space for people to ask "does this look right?" without fear of looking incompetent.
 Verification requires judgment built through feedback, repetition and coaching—not a checklist.

 Then they need feedback when they miss something.
 Not punitive.
 Developmental.
 "Here's what you should have caught and why it matters."